michaelolof/vue-state-validator/docs/src/installation.md

 # Installation

-Installation is as straightforward as any Vue plugin.
+Installation is quite straightforward as any Vue plugin.

 First install module as a dependency.